What You Need to Know When Applying for SSI Benefits

 life skills teacherspayteachers teaching experience transition planning Oct 02, 2023

 What is SSI?
 Supplemental Security Income, or SSI for short, is a monthly payment issued to an individual with a disability to help cover the cost of living expenses.
-SSI funds can be used to cover the costs of respite, transportation, care providers, rent, food, and more.
+SSI funds, also known as Social Security Disability Benefits, are a financial support to cover the costs of respite, related services, transportation, care providers, rent, food, medical expenses, and more in their daily life.

 While families may prefer to cover these types of costs as they have the majority of the individual’s life, there may come a time when that stream of income changes or is no longer available.
 Life happens and securing a funding source, such as SSI, is an opportunity for the individual to receive funds dedicated specifically to them.

-As of 2023, the maximum SSI monthly payment is $914 for an individual.
-An individual may receive a partial payment, depending on their needs and living arrangements.
-Outlining their needs and living arrangements is part of the application process.
+As of 2026, the maximum SSI monthly payment is $994 for an individual SSI recipient.
+An individual may receive a partial SSI payments, depending on their needs and living arrangements.
+Outlining their needs and living arrangements is part of the application process, which is used to determine if the individual qualifies for the maximum or partial monthly payments.

-To be clear, the SSI monies are earmarked in the federal budget completely separately from Social Security (what is taken out of our paychecks).
+To be clear, the SSI monies used to pay the monthly benefit are earmarked in the federal budget completely separately from Social Security (what is taken out of our paychecks).
 If this is a deterrent or point of confusion, you can find more information here (see the 2nd bullet point under the heading ‘HOW IS SSI DIFFERENT FROM SOCIAL SECURITY BENEFITS?’)

 What You Need to Know When Applying for SSI:

-An individual may choose to apply for SSI as they become a young adult and hitting the age of majority (18 years old) means that their parent’s income is no longer taken into consideration during the application process.
-What will be taken into consideration is if the individual lives with family who are covering certain expenses, but those are questions that would impact the amount of the payout and not whether the individual would be eligible for the benefit.
+An individual may choose to apply for SSI benefits as they become a young adult and hitting the age of majority (18 years old) means that income from family members, like parents' income, is no longer taken into consideration during the application process.
+What will be taken into consideration is if the individual lives with family who are covering certain expenses, but those are questions that would impact the monthly amount and not whether the individual would be eligible for the monthly benefits.

-An Individual’s Disability is Part of the Eligibility
+An Individual’s Disability is Part of the SSI Eligibility

-Simply having a diagnosed disability will not automatically make an individual approved for SSI.
+Simply having a diagnosed disability or having received special education services from an Individualized Education Program (IEP) while in high school will NOT automatically make an individual approved for SSI.
+The individual will need to meet the Social Security Administration's eligibility criteria in order to be approved for SSI program benefits.
 The Social Security Administration (SSA) takes into account a few different factors when making a determination and the type of disability is one of them.
-You can read through the long list of approved disabilities in the POMS (Program Operations Manual System) HERE, but factors such as recent IQ scores, disability, potential for recovery, and capacity to obtain and maintain work are part of the decision, including previous work history.
+You can read through the long list of approved disabilities and specific criteria for a qualifying disability in the POMS (Program Operations Manual System) HERE (sometimes referred to as the Blue Book).
+There are 12 categories for the Listing of Impairments Adults, including category 11.
+Mental Disorders, which include Intellectual Disabilities, Autism spectrum disorder, and some mental illnesses like OCD, bipolar disorder, and anxiety disorders.
+Factors such as recent IQ scores, medical records, school records, test results, disability, potential for recovery, and capacity to obtain and maintain work are part of the decision, including previous work history.

 The Infamous $2,000 Asset Limit

 At the time of this blog post there are currently several different bills trying to be passed to change these incredibly outdated financial standards.
 However, if you are planning to apply before the laws have changed, understand that if the individual has more than $2,000 to their name (think savings account, checking account, home, property, etc), then they will automatically be denied.
 Why?
-The federal government sees $2,000 as enough to live off of (I know, right!
+Simple answer- they have too much money.
+The federal government has asset limits of $2,000 for this benefit because it sees $2,000 as enough to live off of (I know, right!
 Again, the system is running on very outdated living standards markers) and assumes the individual will apply again when they have more financial need.
+So, even if your loved one has no income, limited income, or low income, if they have SOME money to their name, it needs to be less than $2,000 or safe in an ABLE Account or Special Needs Trust.
+You can read more about ABLE Accounts and Special Needs Trusts on my free Take Advantage IL posts.

 Interested in sharing your voice on the SSI legislation?
 Check out the ARC’s website and advocate here.